EmelieMarkkanen/p5-garden-diary/README.md

 ## Objective
 The objective of this project and website was to create a fifth portfolio submission for Code Institutes fullstack developer program.
 Among following the projects assessment criteria, the website needed to be built using React, JSX (HTML, JavaScript and CSS) and appropriate frameworks and libraries, and connected to a separate [backend API](https://garden-diary-api.herokuapp.com/).
 The application needed to have complete CRUD (create, read, update and delete) functionality on the Front-End for users to work with data from an API.

-I've chosen to create a project aimed toward my own interests to find inspiration, and choose to create a social networking website targeted towards hobby gardeners.
+I've chosen to create a project aimed toward my own interests to find inspiration, and chose to create a social networking website targeted towards hobby gardeners.

-**The project is party based on the Code Institute Moments course material**, using some of the code provided there, with additional functionality and styling added by me.
+**The project is partly based on the Code Institute Moments course material**, using some of the code provided there, with additional functionality and styling added by me.

 ## Site user goal
 Users of Garden Diaries could have several goals, such as wanting to share and take part of diary posts, networking through the comments and follow content pandering to their interests.
 Users can also use Garden Diaries to keep organized, keeping lists of their plants, tasks and shoppinglist for their garden.